Trump's tough talk on China is about to run into hard reality

 What can be done?

-If Chinese consumers grow more prosperous and start consuming more, then the trade balance could correct itself.
+If Chinese consumers start saving less and spending more, then the trade balance could correct itself.

 That's likely to take a very long time.
 Trump will want a quicker solution.